 Unfortunately, tourists getting mugged or robbed is a lot more common than we would like it to be.
 This is true for any major tourist city around the world.
 Tourists tend to carry cash and valuables around with them, and being unfamiliar with the environment or with basic safety precautions can make them easy targets for thieves.
 Not only in South Africa but all over the world.

 Robberies are probably the worst aspect of South Africa's high crime rate, as far as tourists are concerned.
 News reports and social media can make South Africa sound like a very scary destination, because every once in a while we hear of tourists getting mugged in the city, or getting attacked and robbed while walking on a remote beach, or while hiking up Table Mountain.
 Such incidents always make the news or get shared widely on social media.
 Tourists have also been mugged or scammed while drawing cash at certain places.
 Last year, there was a spate of robberies involving a gang of robbers who followed people from the airport, pulling over tourist vehicles or rental cars by posing as police officers, before robbing them.
 Quite often, they specifically targeted tourists known to be carrying large sums of cash or valuables.
 The worst incident was when a tourist bus full of Dutch tourists was pulled over by these fake cops and robbed.
 This terrible event made world headlines and sparked the formation of a special task team to find the perpetrators and end this spate of robberies.
 Nobody was killed in this incident, but there is no doubt that it did huge damage to South Africa's reputation abroad as a tourist destination.
-Fortunately, these incidents have sharply declined this year, following the arrest of one specific gang who were involved in such robberies.
+Fortunately, these incidents have sharply declined the last couple of years, following the arrest of one specific gang who were involved in such robberies.

 Such things can happen, but once again, perspective is important.
 You will read about the tourists who were robbed, but you won't read about the fifteen million others who visited South Africa without incident.
 Hiking in certain areas is dangerous.
 Walking around alone or after dark can also be dangerous.
 By following some basic safety precautions, you can greatly reduce the risk of becoming a victim of crime in South Africa.